What is Bitcoin?

 Is bitcoin’s future safe?

 Bitcoin is a relatively new technology and even some experts are unsure what the future of bitcoin holds.
-However, people are very excited about blockchain technology as this has the potential to be used to many different industries.
+However, people are very excited about blockchain technology as this has the potential to be used in many different industries.
 While bitcoin’s volatility can be a bit of a turn off for investors, it’s seen as a high-risk, high-reward asset for investment portfolios, and according to a JP Morgan report, bitcoin is here to stay.